cxlso/MDPH2_on_UR10e/README.md

 The actual RPM can be checked through [ClearPath](https://www.teknic.com/files/downloads/motor_setup.zip) MSP via the micro USB cable on top of the servo motor.

+The mass and center of gravity can be found in the Grasshopper script.
+These settings are very important for this extruder as it is reaching the load capacity of the UR10e.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss any changes or improvements.